-Student's assigned "in-school" and/or "out-of-school" suspensions are not considered "a student in good standing," for 5 consecutive attendance days and will NOT be allowed to attend or participate in any extra or co-curricular activities on those calendar days.
+Student's assigned "in-school" and/or "out-of-school" suspensions are not considered "a student in good standing," for 5 consecutive attendance days and will NOT be allowed to attend or participate in any extra or co-curricular activities on those calendar days, including any weekends or holidays that fall within the timeframe of the 5 attendance days.

-Students will not be suspended for minor infractions of school and classroom policies.
+Students will not be suspended for minor infractions of school and classroom rules.
 Minor infractions will be handled by the classroom teacher.
 Reasons for suspension levels are the serious infractions.
 The following are some examples:

-Over three referrals on Level I. Misbehavior for substitute
+Over three referrals on Level I.

-Fighting Defiance of authority
+Fighting

 Stealing

 Vandalism

 Cheating or plagiarism